machal/cssmine-content/css3-border-radius.md

 How to tackle **tables with rounded corners**?
 When dealing with tables that have the `border-collapse: collapse` property or a parent element with an image in it, it is necessary to apply `overflow: hidden`.
-See [cdpn.io/e/jpdFm](<http://cdpn.io/e/jpdFm>)
+See more at [cdpn.io/e/jpdFm](<http://cdpn.io/e/jpdFm>)

 Browser Support